eneko/eneko.github.io/projects/99-swift-problems/index.md

 mathematics under the term "multinomial coefficients".

 ### <a name="p28"/>[P28](#p28) (\*\*) Sorting a linked list of linked lists according to length of sublists.
-a) We suppose that a linked list contains elements that are linked lists themselves.
+We suppose that a linked list contains elements that are linked lists themselves.
 The objective is to sort the elements of the list according to their length.
 E.g. short lists first, longer lists later, or vice versa.